irchou/cse15l-lab-reports/week-1-lab-report.md

 **Command with a path to a file**
 ![Image](ls with file.png)
 The working directory when the command was ran is /home/lecture1.
-After running the ls command with a file, it prints the file argument entered.
+After running the ls command with a file, it prints the argument that was entered.
+Since Hello.java was the argument given in this case, the command outputs Hello.java.
 The output was not an error.

 ## Command `cat`